NIB-SI/multiOmics-integration/_p_ADAPTOmics/_I_Desiree/README.md

 #### Step 5: Integration across different omics datasets
 - This step focuses on Canonical Correlation Analysis and N-Integration Discriminant Analysis with DIABLO using mixOmics (3)
 - Prepare data in a similar manner and run master script from Assay [_A_DiABLO-R](https://github.com/NIB-SI/multiOmics-integration/tree/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/_A_DiABLO-R)
-- Main packages and functions are listed in the [README.md](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/README.md) file of this repository.
-Read more about DIABLO at <https://mixomics.org/mixDIABLO/>
+- Main packages and functions are listed in the [README.md](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/README.md) file of this repository
+- Read more about DIABLO at <https://mixomics.org/mixDIABLO/>

 #### Step 6: Integration of data with prior knowledge
 - Log2FC values from Step 3, or standard differential expression analysis, can be visualised in prior knowledge network in a differential network context using Cytoscape and [DiNAR](https://github.com/NIB-SI/DiNAR)